vaporeyes/josh.bot/README.md

 # josh.bot

 A personal API-first platform for Josh, accessible at [josh.bot](https://josh.bot).
-Built as a cloud-native backend that powers [k8-one](https://k8-one.com) (Josh's AI agent on Slack) with real-time status, project tracking, and link management.
+Built as a cloud-native backend that powers [k8-one](https://k8-one.com) (Josh's AI agent on Slack) with real-time status, project tracking, link management, notes, TILs, activity logging, and fitness metrics.

 ## Architecture